A Sense Energy Meter Collector and Grafana dashboarding project.

 Collector Info: Provides observability into how the Sense Collector functions alongside metrics related to the host’s performance.
-This dashboard helps understand the performance of the main collector functions to assist with troubleshooting.
+This dashboard helps understand the main collector’s performance and assists with troubleshooting.

 Epoch Time Difference: Helps determine if your hosts can keep up with processing messages from the Sense monitor.
-It provides the difference between the host time and the epoch time received in the Sense monitor data.
+It provides the difference between the host and epoch times received in the Sense monitor data.
 Negative numbers mean the Sense monitor is ahead of the hosts.
 Positive numbers mean the host is behind the Sense monitor.
-If the drift trends to the positive, it may also mean that there’s just time clock drift.
-Ensure you keep an eye on the NTP time sync on both your host and Sense if there’s a large discrepancy.
+If the drift trends to the positive, it may also mean there’s just time clock drift.
+Ensure you monitor the NTP time sync on both your host and Sense if there’s a large discrepancy.

 CPU, Load Average, Memory Utilization: These panels show host-level details and are not specific to the performance of the docker container.
 Per Process CPU Usage, Netstat, and Processes are particular to the container.

 Collector Starts: Provide the last time the container and process were started.
-The connection is reset every ten minutes due to the way Sense times out the connection.
+The connection is reset every ten minutes because Sense times out the connection.

 Device Overview is the main dashboard for Sense Collector.
-Here you’ll see several different sections about both overall and detailed device details.
+Here, you’ll see several sections about overall and detailed device details.

 Current Wattage: A Bubble Chart showing current wattage usage by device.
 Larger circles represent higher wattage consumption.